Chef de Cabinet

-In some Francophone countries and international organisations, a chef de cabinet (French; literally 'head of office') is a senior official working for a high-ranking political or administrative figure such as a government minister.
+In some Francophone countries and international organisations, a chef de cabinet (French; literally 'head of office') is a senior official working for a high-ranking political or administrative figure.
+The most prominent are those of the chief of state themselves or a government minister.
 They are typically responsible for running the office (cabinet) and may serve a similar function to a private secretary (United Kingdom) or chief of staff (United States).
+In fact, in Canada the position is called Chief of Staff to the Prime Minister in English since 1987.
+Previously the Canadian position was called "Principal Secretary", as it still is in several other Commonwealth countries.

-The title is used by the head of an office in the United Nations Secretariat, appointed by the Secretary-General, or in the European Commission, appointed by an individual European Commissioner for their personal cabinet.
+The title is also used by the head of an office in the United Nations Secretariat, appointed by the Secretary-General, or in the European Commission, appointed by an individual European Commissioner for their personal cabinet.
 The current chef de cabinet to the United Nations Secretary-General is Courtenay Rattray of Jamaica.